Ayutthaya Kingdom: Kings

-With the exception of Naresuan's succession by Ekathotsarot in 1605, 'the method of royal succession at Ayutthaya throughout the seventeenth century was battle.'
-Although European visitors to Thailand at the time tried to discern any rules in the Siamese order of succession, noting that in practice the dead king's younger brother often succeeded him, this custom appears not to have been enshrined anywhere.
-The ruling king did often bestow the title of uparaja upon his preferred successor, but in reality, it was an 'elimination process': any male member of the royal clan (usually the late king's brothers and sons) could claim the throne of Ayutthaya for himself, and win by defeating all his rivals.
-Moreover, groupings of nobles, foreign merchants, and foreign mercenaries actively rallied behind their preferred candidates in hopes of benefiting from each war's outcome.
+With the exception of Naresuan's succession by Ekathotsarot in 1605, "the method of royal succession at Ayutthaya throughout the seventeenth century was battle."
+Although European visitors sought to identify rules governing Siamese succession, noting that the dead king's younger brother often succeeded him, this custom was not formally enshrined.
+The reigning king often designated a preferred successor as uparaja, but succession was effectively an "elimination process": any male member of the royal clan, usually the late king's brothers and sons, could claim the throne and prevail by defeating his rivals.
+Noble factions, foreign merchants, and foreign mercenaries also rallied behind preferred candidates in expectation of benefiting from the outcome.

 Mandala system

-Ayutthaya politically followed the mandala system, commonly used throughout Southeast Asia kingdoms before the 19th century.
-In the 17th century, the Ayutthaya monarchs were able to frequently appoint non-natives as governors of Ayutthaya-controlled towns and cities, in order to prevent competition from its nobility.
-By the end of the Ayutthaya period, the Siamese capital held strong sway over the polities in the lower Chao Phraya plain but had a gradually looser control of polities the further away from the capital at Ayutthaya.
-The Thai historian Sunait Chutintaranond notes, "the view that Ayudhya was a strong centralized state" did not hold and that "in Ayudhya the hegemony of provincial governors was never successfully eliminated."
+Ayutthaya followed the mandala system, commonly used by Southeast Asian kingdoms before the 19th century.
+In the 17th century, its monarchs frequently appointed non-natives as governors of controlled towns and cities to limit competition from the nobility.
+By the late Ayutthaya period, the capital exerted strong influence over polities in the lower Chao Phraya plain, but its control weakened with distance from Ayutthaya.
+Thai historian Sunait Chutintaranond notes that "the view that Ayudhya was a strong centralized state" did not hold and that "in Ayudhya the hegemony of provincial governors was never successfully eliminated."